vaporyjs/vnsjs/README.md

 setSubnodeOwner sets the owner of the specified name.
-The calling account must be the owner of the parent name in order for this call to succeed - for example, to call setSubnodeOwner on 'foo.bar.eth', the caller must be the owner of 'bar.eth'.
+The calling account must be the owner of the parent name in order for this call to succeed - for example, to call setSubnodeOwner on 'foo.bar.vap', the caller must be the owner of 'bar.vap'.

 **Parameters**